smrealms/wiki-data/rules.md

 # IRC Chat

-Space Merchant Realms players are expected to follow the rules as outlined by the Coldfront Network (type /rules via chat)
+Space Merchant Realms players are expected to follow the rules as outlined by the theairlock Network (type /rules via chat)

 #SMR Rules